Unity-Technologies/furioos-sdk-unreal-engine/README.md

 # Furioos UE SDK

+This repository is in Beta, we do not provide support for it.

 ## Requirements
 Minimum requirements: Business subscription (or higher) on Furioos to use the SDK.
 Then choose the app you want to use with the SDK and create a SDK link.